 If you pursue a bachelor's degree in public relations & advertising, you won't be alone.
 The field of study is the #32 most popular program in the country.
 This means there are lots of options to choose from when you decide to get your degree.

 College Factual reviewed 2 schools in Colorado to determine which ones were the best for bachelor's degree seekers in the field of public relations & advertising.
-Combined, these schools handed out 415 bachelor's degrees in public relations & advertising to qualified students.
+When you put them all together, these colleges and universities awarded 436 bachelor's degrees in public relations & advertising during the 2022-2023 academic year.

 One measure we use to determine the quality of a school is to look at the average salary of bachelor's graduates during the early years of their career.
 That is, everyone wants their bachelor's degree to be worth something, and salaries are one measure of determining that.